deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “To play the loyal opposition for a minute, *natural* is not a synonym for *good.* Intestinal parasites and a significant child mortality rate are natural.”

-Daar nodded his head slowly. “...Yes, but that ain’t quite what I mean.
+Daar nodded his head slowly. “…Yes, but that ain’t quite what I mean.
 What I *mean* is…balls.
 There’s somethin’ *important* ‘bout livin’ an’ dyin’ that I can’t put my claw on.
 But I am bein’ compelled by duty ‘ta *not die.* Possibly ‘fer *thousands o’ years!* They *lost* something that *matters.* Or mebbe are in th’ process o’ losin’ it.
 I think mebbe Gilgamesh’ll be fine.
 He’s…better now.
 Happier.
 Don’t know ‘bout Y!kiidaa.
 When I broke ‘em for his failure to trust his leaders?
 I broke more’n his body.”

 “And you did that deliberately.”

-“...Yes.
+“…Yes.
 Gyotin.
 I am a mortal man with delusions of grandeur.
 I met our people’s god.
 I made friends, and one day I all but killed him.
 An’ it was *easy.* An’ I was *right ‘ta do so.”*

 “Our ‘god’ was a mortal man too,” Gyotin pointed out.

 “Yes, an’ he became a symbol ‘fer somethin’ much bigger.
 Same as I am.
 You see my worry?”

 “I think I do.
-Keeda and Zero both allowed time to dull their mindfulness of a perspective beyond their own, and in the end it cost them terribly...”
+Keeda and Zero both allowed time to dull their mindfulness of a perspective beyond their own, and in the end it cost them terribly…”

 “If I make that mistake, it’ll cost far more’n *me.”*